jjjj12212/Archipelago-BanjoTooie/knownIssues.md

 # Not yet fixed
 - Jinjo Families: Jinjo patterns make checking ability requirements impossible in current implementation.
 Will be fixed in the future.
+- Saving Roysten only gives bubbles, not fast swim
+- You can use moves that weren't sent to you by standing on a silo or in a loading zone.
+This can break logic in some places.
+-